wrml/wrml/README.md

 #Key Benefits

-* Loads and initializes REST API models (design metadata) to be routed and invoked
+* Loads and initializes REST API models (API design metadata) to be routed and invoked

-* Routes requests to a configured “back-end” Service based upon the target API endpoint’s response document’s Schema
+* Routes requests to a configured “back-end” **Service** implementation class based upon the target API endpoint’s response document’s **Schema**

 * Generates hyperlinks in responses based upon the designs of the API and the response document’s Schema

-* Represents response documents using a configured Format (e.g. JSON)
+* Represents response documents using any configured Format (e.g. JSON)

 * To reduce the number of requests per screen, supports embedding linked document(s) within the requested document